It's raining plasma

 This hovering purple mortar tank shouldn't be much of a threat as long as you keep mobile or use cover well, and keep an eye on where those giant plasma balls are heading.
 However, when you're simultaneously engaged with other aggressors, things can become a bit more tricky.
 Also, Marines are pretty clueless about keeping clear of the incoming blasts, and are likely to get quickly blown into next Sunday unless you take it out quick.

-If you fancy something a bit more gladiatorial, bear in mind that you can use a Banshee to get under a manned Wraith and flip it over, causing the pilot to be amusingly ejected.
+If you fancy something a bit more gladiatorial, bear in mind that you can use a Banshee to get under a manned Wraith and flip it over, causing the pilot to be amusingly ejected - after which you can deal with him as you wish, if he doesn't get squashed by the Wraith.
 It's not too hard after a bit of practice.
-You can do it by ramming the front fast and low to get the nose up, then pushing it up and over, though this follow-up phase can often become quite a messy tussle and it may soon be better to break off for a fresh approach.
-The Wraith can of course blast you as you approach, but you can help avoid that by waiting for a shot before you charge in.
-For that to work, you need to be fairly close so it's unlikely to have time to get a second shot off.
-You could execute a slow orbiting path, then when the shot fires, curve in quick.
+You can do it by ramming the front fast and low to raise the nose, then pushing it up and over.
+In short, "ram low, push high".
+The Wraith could of course blast you as you approach, but you can avoid that by waiting for a shot before you charge in.
+For that to work, you need to be fairly close and ideally also with some forward speed, so you can reach it before it has time to get another shot off.
+You could execute a slow orbiting path, then when a shot fires, curve in quick.
+You can see many examples of pilot ejection in BCM81.
+There I'm using Legendary, where the windows of opportunity are rather small (due to the higher rate of Wraith fire) and your approach will need to be quite finely judged.

 One other flipping tip.
 If there are any Marines around to distract the pilot, you can get a chance to ram the Wraith from the rear low down, with spectacular effect!
 Under normal circumstances you're unlikely to get such a chance as the pilot is quick to sense you and turn to face you.